-The DBU Library provides access to over 150 online databases - www.dbu.edu/library/online_databases.asp.
+The DBU Library provides access to over 150 online databases - libguides.dbu.edu/az.php.
 These provide access to thousands of articles from scholarly journals, newspapers, magazines, and other information sources.
 Many offer the full text of the article to read online or print.
-Login instructions may be found at the bottom of the online databases home page, www.dbu.edu/library/online_databases.asp.
+Login credentials are your DBU username and password.
 If assistance is needed, contact the Research Librarians at 214-333-5221.